taeleenz38/poc-rwa/README.md

   - They can set a claim timestamp using the date input in the 'Set Claim Timestamp' modal.

 ### End of Deposit Flow
-- The investor can view these claimable AYF tokens (fund tokens) in their 'PORTFOLIO' tab in the 'AYF' accordion (pending tokens).
+- The investor can view these claimable AUDY/AEMF tokens (fund tokens) in their 'PORTFOLIO' tab in the 'AUDY/AEMF' accordion (pending tokens).
 - The 'claim' button is disabled until the time specified in the claim timestamp.
-- Once enabled, the investor simply clicks on the button and signs a transaction which will then transfer the AYF tokens to their wallet address.
+- Once enabled, the investor simply clicks on the button and signs a transaction which will then transfer the AUDY/AEMF tokens to their wallet address.
   - This is shown in their portfolio value, as well as the TVL of the fund which will increase or decrease depending on fund performance as well as subsequence deposits/redemptions by other investors on the platform.

 ### Multi-Sig Admin Management